UNINETTSigma2/documentation/faq/migration2saga.md

 `eb SPAdes-3.12.0-foss-2018b.eb -r`

-When you run `module avail SPA` it may not be shown yet.
+When you run `module avail SPAdes` it may not be shown yet.
 That's because the module system doesn't search your $HOME for modules.
 Do

 `module use $HOME/.local/easybuild/modules/all`